StuartCowley/david-cheung-cruise-ships/README.md

 As a cruise ship captain,
 So I can get passengers to a new destination,
 I want a ship to be able to **dock** at a **different port**.
+Renaming startingPort to currentPort because ship can be at different ports.

 | Object | Methods | Properties |
 | ----------- | ----------- | ----------- |